 - If a PI will have a 25% (or greater) reduction in effort and/or an absence of three months (90 days) or longer on a specific project, approval must be obtained from the sponsoring agency.

-- Changes in effort require approval from the chair, dean, and Office of Research prior to submitting to sponsoring agency.
+- Changes in effort require approval from the chair, dean, and Research & Economic Development prior to submitting to sponsoring agency.

 - Time spent in the preparation of proposals cannot be charged to a sponsored accounting unit.
 Therefore, it is inappropriate for an employee to be paid from sponsored accounting units to prepare and submit proposals.